flpoirier/ObviouslyRemarkableModeling/README.md

 Obviously Remarkable Modeling is a Ruby ORM built to make SQL queries easier and more intuitive.

-How to use:

-- Open PRY in the console
-- load "sql_object.rb"
-- Use commands including: new, find, save, where, all, etc.

-(Note April 2017: this is in the process of being revamped!)
+(Note May 2017: this is in the process of being revamped!)